Arturo Ortega

-Arturo Ortega Juárez (born 30 August 1976) is a Mexican football coach.
+Arturo Ortega Juárez (born 30 August 1976) is a Mexican football coach who currently manages Liga de Expansión MX club Tlaxcala.

 Club career

 Ortega played in UNAM and in Atlético Mexiquense.

 Coaching career

 In 2011, Ortega joined the UNAM Reserves and Academy and after four years he moved to the Querétaro Reserves and Academy.
 From 2019 to 2020 he was part of the technical staff of Querétaro.
 In 2021, Ortega was named the coach for Mexico U-18.
 In 2023, Ortega was appointed as the manager of Tapatío, after good results with Guadalajara U-23.

+On August 11, 2026, he was appointed as the new manager of Tlaxcala F.C.